top of page

 Welcome to the University of Wyoming's Eating Behaviors Laboratory!

-While our individual interests span biobehavioral circadian theory, psychometrics, health disparities, and social identity, our shared passion for studying eating disorders and related behaviors make our lab an exciting and inviting place for both independent and team-based research.
+In our lab, we conduct research on eating disorders and eating behaviors.
+While our lab members' individual interests span biobehavioral-circadian theory, psychometrics, health disparities, treatment inequities, ethics, and social identity, our shared passion for studying eating disorder psychopathology makes our lab an exciting and inviting place for both independent and team-based research.

 IMG_3934.jpg